 When choosing a helmet type, give serious consideration to what areas of your head and face are protected.
-Research indicates a large percentage of impacts to the head in crashes occur in the jaw and face area.
-Choose a helmet that is DOT compliant and fits comfortably.
+Research indicates that in crashes a large percentage of impacts to the head occur in the jaw and face area.

+that is DOT compliant and fits comfortably.